Ultraplot/ultraplot/docs/why.rst

 Changes
 -------

-ultraplot reproduces many of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot`
+UltraPlot reproduces many of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot`
 features directly on the `~ultraplot.axes.PlotAxes` commands.
 This includes :ref:`grouped or stacked <ug_bar>` bar plots